 The results indicate that the three temporal components are correlated: there is a negative correlation between filling and surge, a weak negative correlation between filling and seiche, and a positive correlation between the surge and seiche.
 This suggests that the contributors are not independent, which has implications for classically applied ESL statistics.
 The observed negative correlation between components hints that return levels based on classical ESL statistics may be overestimated.
 However, it is important to emphasise that these negative correlations are based on the statistics of all values exceeding 99.7 percentile.
 Furthermore, as we have already described, the negative correlation can be an artefact of the decomposition approach (section 3.1.1).
 It is commonly assumed that the ESL distributions can be described by either the Generalised Extreme Value (GEV) distribution or the Generalised Pareto Distribution (GPD Coles et al., 2001).
 However, as, for example, Suursaar and Sooäär (2007) note, some outliers do not fit these distributions.
-Kudryaytseva et al. (2021) suggest that these 'outliers' could be caused

-- 415 by a sequence of storms that initially increase the filling state of the Baltic Sea and then create a surge on top of it.
+Kudryavtseva et al. (2021) suggest that these 'outliers' could be caused by a sequence of storms that initially increase the filling state of the Baltic Sea and then create a surge on top of it.
 Our results show that, on average, the opposite is the case, making these 'outliers' stand out even more.
-Historical ESL events, such as the 2005 (Suursaar and Sooäär, 2007; Mäll et al., 2017) or the 1872 surge (e.g. Hofstede and Hamann, 2022; Andrée et al., 2023), were a superposition of extremely high filling (71 cm at Landsort, up to 100 cm in the Western Baltic Sea for 1872 and >70 cm for 2005) and an exceptional surge.
-MacPherson et al. (2023) argue for the inclusion of these historical events, as - 420 they substantially influence (increase) the design sea levels.
-This is particularly important for the Western Baltic Sea, where the ESL activity has been relatively low over the last 70 years, which is the basis for current ESL statistics and design levels (MacPherson et al., 2023).
+Historical ESL events, such as the 2005 (Suursaar and Sooäär, 2007; Mäll et al., 2017) or the 1872 surge (e.g. Hofstede and Hamann, 2022; Andrée et al.,

-Note that none of the statistical approaches mentioned have considered the temporal decomposition of the low and high frequency contributions .
-If both the filling and the high frequency (surge + seicheor the interdependence between different

-- 425 components.
-If the statistics of two (or more) components were treated separately, e.g. a separate GPD distribution for the filling and the high-frequency signal, the return levels would be greatly underestimated since the occurrence of high filling levels and surges is not independent considered independently, the peak sea level resulting from the summation of the sea levels of the components with the same return period (the same probability) would be overestimated, because correlations between the components are neglected.
-Comparing the 95th percentile of the filling component, which could serve as a peak-over-threshold - 430 for GPD statistics, with the mean filling during the ESL events considered in this study (Fig. 10) highlights a key point: the mean filling during ESL events consistently exceeds this percentile threshold across the entire Baltic Sea.
+- 405 2023), were a superposition of extremely high filling (71 cm at Landsort, up to 100 cm in the Western Baltic Sea for 1872 and >70 cm for 2005) and an exceptional surge.
+MacPherson et al. (2023) argue for the inclusion of these historical events, as they substantially influence (increase) the design sea levels.
+This is particularly important for the Western Baltic Sea, where the ESL activity has been relatively low over the last 70 years, which is the basis for current ESL statistics and design levels (MacPherson et al., 2023). - 410 Note that none of the statistical approaches mentioned have considered the temporal decomposition of the low and high frequency contributions or the interdependence between different components.
+If the statistics of two (or more) components were considered independently, the peak sea level resulting from the summation of the sea levels of the components with the same return period (the same probability) would be overestimated, because correlations between the components are neglected.
+Comparing the 95th percentile of the filling component with the mean filling during the ESL events considered in this study. - 415 (Fig. 10) highlights a key point: the mean filling during ESL events consistently exceeds this percentile threshold across the entire Baltic Sea.
 This demonstrates a clear coupling between high filling levels and surges, suggesting that a combined statistical distribution, as is traditionally used, remains preferable.
 However, as discussed in the previous paragraph, this approach may not accurately reflect historical events.